Ebazhanov/linkedin-skill-assessments-quizzes/html/html-quiz.md

 #### Q62.
 What is the correct way to describe an empty element / Alt.: What is the correct way to describe an empty element, such as a line break tag?

 - [ ] It has opening and closing tags but no child content.
-- [ ] It display nothing on a website.
+- [ ] It displays nothing on a website.
 - [x] It has no child content and no closing tag.
 - [ ] It has child content but no closing tag.